Don Lisbon

-Don Lisbon (born January 15, 1941) is a former running back in the National Football League, and an all-star in the Canadian Football League.
+Don Lisbon (born January 15, 1941) is an American former professional football running back in the National Football League (NFL), and an all-star in the Canadian Football League (CFL).

 After playing college football at Bowling Green State University Lisbon was drafted by the NFL's San Francisco 49ers.
 He played two seasons with them, including 20 games, 561 rushing yards, 34 pass receptions, 3 touchdowns, and 1 completed pass for a TD.

-He also played 3 seasons in the CFL.
+He also played three seasons in the CFL.
 His first, 1966 with the Montreal Alouettes, was a success, rushing for 1007 yards and being named an all-star.
 He was traded to the Edmonton Eskimos in 1967, and finished his career with them in 1968.